ParkinsonLab/MetaPro_tutorial/README.md

         -   If both reads agree on the same gene or protein, the read is counted only once.
         -   This paired-read conflict resolution is performed in the GA_FINAL_MERGE step.

 -   Unless you are running this tutorial on a computing cluster, most systems do not have enough memory to handle indexing or searching large databases like `ChocoPhlan` (19GB) and `nr` (>60GB).
 The descriptions in this section are purely for your information.
-Please use our precomputed gene, protein, and read mapping files from the tar file `tar -xzf precomputed_files.tar.gz mouse1_genes_map.tsv mouse1_genes.fasta mouse1_proteins.fasta`
+Please use our precomputed gene, protein, and read mapping files from the tar file `tar -xzf tutorial_files.tar.gz`

 ### Step 9.
 Taxonomic Classification

 Now that we have putative mRNA transcripts, we can begin to infer the origins of our mRNA reads.
 Firstly, we will attempt to use a reference based short read classifier to infer the taxonomic orgin of our reads.
 Here we will use [Kaiju] (https://github.com/bioinformatics-centre/kaiju), [Centrifuge](https://ccb.jhu.edu/software/centrifuge/manual.shtml), and our Gene Annotation results to generate taxonomic classifications for our reads based on a reference database.
 Kaiju can classify prokaryotic reads at speeds of millions of reads per minute using the proGenomes database on a system with less than 16GB of RAM (~13GB).
 Using the entire NCBI nr database as a reference takes ~43GB.
 Similarly fast classification tools require >100GB of RAM to classify reads against large databases.

-However, Kaiju still takes too much memory for the systems in the workshop so we have precompiled the classifications, `mouse1_classification.tsv`, in the tar file `precomputed_files.tar.gz`.
+However, Kaiju still takes too much memory for the systems in the workshop so we have precompiled the classifications, `mouse1_classification.tsv`, in the tar file `tutorial_files.tar.gz`.
 Centrifuge is a lightweight rapid microbial classification engine.
 It uses methods similar to BWA and the Ferrgina-Manzini (FM) index  to make quick work of assigning taxomony.

 The ChocoPhlan Pangenome Database contains taxonomic information that MetaPro extracts.
 Kaiju, Centrifuge, and the extracted taxa are combined using [WEVOTE](https://github.com/aametwally/WEVOTE).
 WEVOTE is the Weighted Voting Taxonomic Identification system.
 It performs consensus merging of various taxa results and reconciles the taxa identification from various sources.